techmatters/hrm/README.md

 Run `npm run migrate` to run basic migrations against the database.

-#### Starting Elasticsearch
+#### Starting Elasticsearch.

+TLDR: you can just run `npm run start:es` from the root directory to start a docker container with an Elasticsearch database for the HRM service to use.

 From the root directory run `npm run docker:compose:es:up`.
 This will start a docker container with an Elasticsearch database for the HRM service to use.
+Then run `npm run es:create-index` to create the indices.

 #### Starting HRM service